markjamesm/BaseballSharp/README.md

 ## About

-MLB Sharp is an unofficial C# wrapper for the [MLB API](http://statsapi.mlb.com/).
+MLB Sharp is an unofficial C# wrapper for the [MLB Stats API](http://statsapi.mlb.com/).
 Currently in an early alpha status, MLB Sharp is in active development and is built on .NET 5.0.
-JSON processing is done using [System.Text.Json](https://docs.microsoft.com/en-us/dotnet/api/system.text.json?view=net-5.0)

 ## Usage

 The solution contains two projects:

-* MLBSharp - The MLB API library wrapper.
+* MLBSharp - The MLB Stats API wrapper library.
 * MLBSharp Cli - A command line app which contains an example implementation of MLB Sharp's features.

+## Documentation

+Coming soon.

 ## Copyright Notice